 #10 Essential for Dog Travel: EAR CLEANER

-Even though routine ear cleaning is often overlooked by many dog owners, I suggest packing a small bottle of ear cleaning solution if your furry pal will be on the road for more than a month.
+Even though routine ear cleaning is often overlooked by many dog owners, I suggest packing a small bottle of ear cleaning solution if your furry pal will be on the road for more than a week or two.
 Please check your dog’s ears regularly and apply the solution for cleansing if necessary.
 If your dog loves roaming the streets and parks like me (whether traveling or not), it is likely that he has some build-up in the ears from wax and dirt over time.
 Since some dogs need ear cleaning more than others (esp. if they’re prone to ear infections), it’s important to gauge your dog’s ear cleaning needs.
 Please check with your veterinarian before using any ear cleaning solution on your precious best friend.

 That’s it for now, escapaders!
 Hope you grab all my recommended essentials for dog travel.
 Sniff out PART I if you haven’t already done so.
 Have a wet nose escapade and GO WHEREVER YOUR NOSE TAKES YOU!